VanderPloegR1/companion/Module-Development.md

 #### Presets

-Presets are a description of a ready made button, so the user doesn't have to write button text and choose a color and add an action, he can just drag and drop a preset to an empty bank and all the attributes are copied to the button.
+Presets are a description of a ready-made button, so the user doesn't have to write button text and choose a colour and add an action, he can just drag and drop a preset to an empty bank and all the attributes are copied to the button.

-In order to add presets to a module, you will need to an another function to your module.
+In order to add presets to a module, you will need to another function to your module.
 This function creates a button under the category "commands" and names it "Run Demo", this part is a lot like how you define an action, here we got a "bank" section and an "action" section. the bank section sets the button up with the look and feel, this is where you select the title and size, and where you can set a background colour.